 2.1.
 Appointment.
 Owner hereby appoints Operator, and Operator accepts the appointment, to operate and maintain the Facility, and to perform the Services, on and subject to the terms and conditions of this Agreement.

 2.2.
 Initial Term .
-Subject to Article 12 below, the term of this Agreement (the "Initial Term") shall commence on the Operation Date and shall continue until 23:59:59, CPT, on the date eight (8) years following Operation Date (the “Expiration Date”).
+Subject to Article 12 below, the term of this Agreement (the "Initial Term") shall commence on the Operation Date and shall continue until the time which is the earlier of (a) the time of termination of the Site Agreement or (b) 23:59:59, EPT, on the date eight (8) years following Operation Date (the “Expiration Time”).

 2.3.
 Renewal and Budget .
-Owner is hereby granted the option to renew the Initial Term of this Agreement for an additional Period of six (6) additional years (the "Renewal Term"), to commence on the Expiration Date.
-Owner shall exercise its option to renew by delivering written notice of such election to Operator at least twelve (12) months prior to the Expiration Date.
-Within sixty (60) Days of Operator’s receipt of Owner’s notice to renew, Operator shall provide Owner with a budget for the Operating Expenses for the Renewal Term.
-If such budget is not acceptable to Owner, Operator and Owner shall negotiate for a Period of sixty (60) Days to attempt to reach a mutually agreeable budget for the Renewal Term.
-In the event that Owner and Operator are unable to reach agreement on such budget within such sixty (60) Day period, then this Agreement shall terminate at the Expiration Date.
-Upon acceptance of the budget for the Renewal Term, such budget shall be substituted for the Budget currently attached hereto and shall be applicable in accordance with the terms and conditions of this Agreement, throughout the Renewal Term.
-In the event that Owner does not exercise a Renewal Term or the Parties are unable to reach mutual agreement on a budget for the Renewal Term within the time Periods above, this Agreement shall terminate and neither Party shall have further liability to the other Party under this Agreement other than with respect to liabilities that accrued prior to the date of termination and with respect to provisions of this Agreement that survive such termination.
+Owner is hereby granted the option to renew the Initial Term of this Agreement for an additional Period of six (6) additional years (the "Renewal Term"), to commence on the Expiration Time.
+Owner shall exercise its option to renew by delivering written notice of such election to Operator at least twelve (12) months prior to the Expiration Time.
+Within sixty (60) Days of Operator’s receipt of Owner’s notice to renew, Operator shall provide Owner with a budget for the Operating Expenses for the Renewal Term and a proposal for the various performance targets and bonuses and damages thresholds and levels for the Renewal Term (the "Renewal Term Performance Criteria").
+If such budget or proposal is not acceptable to Owner, Operator and Owner shall negotiate for a Period of sixty (60) Days to attempt to reach a mutually agreeable budget and Renewal Term Performance Criteria for the Renewal Term.
+In the event that Owner and Operator are unable to reach agreement on such budget or Renewal Term Performance Criteria within such sixty (60) Day period, then this Agreement shall terminate at the Expiration Time.
+Upon acceptance of the budget and Renewal Term Performance Criteria for the Renewal Term, such budget and Renewal Term Performance Criteria shall be substituted for the Budget currently attached hereto and performance targets and bonuses and damages thresholds and levels for the Initial Term and shall be applicable in accordance with the terms and conditions of this Agreement, throughout the Renewal Term.
+In the event that Owner does not exercise a Renewal Term or the Parties are unable to reach mutual agreement on a budget or Renewal Term Performance Criteria for the Renewal Term within the time Periods above, this Agreement shall terminate and neither Party shall have further liability to the other Party under this Agreement other than with respect to liabilities that accrued prior to the date of termination and with respect to provisions of this Agreement that survive such termination.

-2.2.
+2.4.
 Termination .
 Notwithstanding anything to the contrary in this Agreement, Owner may terminate this Agreement at any time during the Initial Term or Renewal Term by providing the Operator thirty (30) Days prior written notice of such termination, and payment of a one time termination payment of $200,000 to Operator; provided that upon payment of such amount, Owner shall not be liable to Operator for any bonus that would otherwise be payable for the year of termination, including any Applicable Period in such year.